 - How to value and buy undervalued REITs.

 - Common REIT investment traps and how to avoid them.

 - Case studies with Singapore-listed REITs.

-I am glad that Ging Wien offers a 20% discount to my readers for his next workshop on July 31.
-You can also consider his Skill Future approved REITs to Riches full 2-day course.
+You should seriously consider his Skill Future approved REITs to Riches full 2-day course.
 Find out more when you meet him.

 Investing is not a destination, but rather a journey of discovery and learning.
 In the past decade, I have been helping clients with retirement planning and helping them manage investment portfolios, and I have learned a lot from my clients too.

 Even though I earn a fee from managing my client’s portfolio, I still encourage them to be engaged and learn more about investing.
 Warren Buffett is one of the best investment gurus, but he still leaves the day to day management to his team.